Healthy fats: Why they are important and which ones you should eat

 • Olive oil: Cold-pressed, extra virgin olive oil is particularly rich in monounsaturated fatty acids and antioxidants.

-• Fatty fish: Salmon, mackerel and sardines are excellent sources of omega-3 fatty acids and should be on your menu regularly.
+• Oily fish: Salmon, mackerel, and sardines are excellent sources of omega-3 fatty acids and should be included in your diet regularly.

 • Coconut oil (in moderation): Coconut oil contains saturated fats, but due to their medium-chain structure, they are metabolized differently and serve as a quick source of energy.